Carlito's Way: Reception

 Carlito's Way wrapped production on July 20, 1993, and was released on November 3, 1993.
 Opening weekend box office ticket sales totaled over $9 million.
 At the end of its theatrical run, the film had grossed more than $37 million in the United States and Canada, and $27 million overseas, for a total of $64 million.

 Critical response to the theatrical release was somewhat lukewarm.
 The film was criticized for retreading old ground, mainly in regard to De Palma's earlier films Scarface and The Untouchables.

+The film has an approval rating of 84% on Rotten Tomatoes, based on 51 reviews.
+The site's consensus states: "Carlito's Way reunites De Palma and Pacino for a more wistful take on the crime epic, delivering a stylish thriller with a beating heart beneath its pyrotechnic performances and set pieces."
+On Metacritic, the film holds a weighted average score of 66/100 based on 25 critics, indicating "generally favorable" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times stated in his review that the film was one of De Palma's finest, with some of the best set pieces he had done.
-On the syndicated Siskel & Ebert television show, Ebert gave the film a thumbs up, while Gene Siskel of the Chicago Tribune gave it a thumbs down.
+On the syndicated At the Movies television show, Ebert gave the film a thumbs up, while Gene Siskel of the Chicago Tribune gave it a thumbs down.

 Peter Travers of Rolling Stone criticized the film for Pacino's "Rican" accent that slips into his "Southern drawl from Scent of a Woman," De Palma's "erratic pacing and derivative shootouts," and wondered "what might have been if Carlito's Way had forged new ground and not gone down smokin' in the shadow of Scarface."

 Owen Gleiberman of Entertainment Weekly described the film as "a competent and solidly unsurprising urban-underworld thriller," and as "okay entertainment," but went on to say that the plot would have worked better "as a lean-and-mean Miami Vice episode."

 Patrick Doyle was praised for his film score, which was described as "elegiac" and "hauntingly beautiful," and was said to display Doyle as "one of the major talents of modern film scoring."

 Bregman was surprised by some of the negative reviews, but stated that some of the same reviewers had since "retracted" their views in further discussions of the film.
 A few weeks before the film's premiere, De Palma told the crew not to get their hopes up about the film's reception.
-He correctly predicted that Pacino, having just won an Oscar, would be criticized; Koepp, having just done Jurassic Park, would "suck"; Penn would be "brilliant" because he had not done anything for a while; and De Palma, having not been forgiven for The Bonfire of the Vanities, would not quite be embraced.
+He correctly predicted that Pacino, having just won an Academy Award, would be criticized; Koepp, having just done Jurassic Park, would "suck"; Penn would be "brilliant" because he had not done anything for a while; and De Palma, having not been forgiven for The Bonfire of the Vanities, would not quite be embraced.